A Quick Look at 10 IRS LB&I Compliance Campaigns

 In 2017, the IRS Large Business and International Division (LB&I) rolled out its “campaign” program in which LB&I identifies specific tax issues that present compliance risks and develops treatment streams to address them.
 Treatment streams can range from soft letters to educate taxpayers about potential compliance concerns to full examinations.
 The campaign program is intended to make the best use of limited IRS resources to achieve compliance objectives.

 LB&I currently has 57 active campaigns, including eight campaigns added thus far in 2020: Allocation of Success-Based Fees Without Rev. Proc.
-2011-29, IRC Section 807(d) – Computation of Life Insurance Reserves Campaign, FIRPTA Reporting Compliance for NRAs, IRC Section 807(d) – Re-computation of Life Insurance Reserves Campaign, Internal Revenue Code (IRC) Section 965 for Individuals, IRC 6426 Fuel Credit, Research Issues, and Tax Cuts and Jobs Act (TCJA).
+2011-29, IRC Section 807(d) – Computation of Life Insurance Reserves Campaign, FIRPTA Reporting Compliance for NRAs, IRC Section 807(d) – Re-computation of Life Insurance Reserves Campaign, IRC Section 965 for Individuals, IRC 6426 Fuel Credit, Research Issues, and Tax Cuts and Jobs Act (TCJA).

 Here’s a quick look at 10 active LB&I campaigns: